ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
 It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

 ---

+## Phred Quality Score (Genomics)
+**Date:** December 24, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---